codetheway-pplakut/code-the-way-2023/README.md

 ## Deployment

 This application is currently setup to run on [GitHub Pages](https://joeyschroeder.github.io/code-the-way-2023/).
-To deploy the application, you'll need to build the application and commit the build to the `docs/` directory to the `master` branch.
+To deploy the application, you'll need to build the application and commit the build to the `docs/` directory to the `develop` branch.

 ## Scripts

 ### `build`

 This command runs `webpack` in "production" mode.
 It uses the `src/index.js` file as its entry point, and generates your application in a the `docs/` directory.
-This bundled application can then be committed and will appear on [GitHub Pages](https://joeyschroeder.github.io/code-the-way-2023/).
+This bundled application can then be committed to the `develop` branch and will appear on [GitHub Pages](https://joeyschroeder.github.io/code-the-way-2023/).

 ### `eslint`